 - Soft serve, slushie, and gelato machines

-Our organic range is triple certified by three independent regulatory bodies – OMRI, NSF and ACO, and has undergone stringent testing to ensure each product in the range effectively cleans coffee equipment.
+Our organic range is certified by two independent regulatory bodies – NSF and ACO, and has undergone stringent testing to ensure each product in the range effectively cleans coffee equipment.
 Read more about our certifications here.

 Descaling products are designed to efficiently and safely descale espresso machines and other coffee brewing equipment.
 The descaling process (also known as decalcifying and de-kalking) removes hard water scale from the boiler or thermoblock, and the group head or coffee brewer.

 ‘Hard water’ occurs when water contains high levels of dissolved minerals including both calcium and magnesium.
 Water hardness cannot be removed by water filters including re-mineralised reversed osmosis water.
 Interestingly, espresso made from hard water tastes better as the coffee extraction flavour intensifies with harder water.

 Hardness in water can cause scale deposits.
 This occurs when a build-up of mineral deposits forms a noticeable white crust on the heating element.
 The build-up of scale increases the amount of energy required to heat the water, resulting in more repairs and eventually shortening the lifespan of equipment.
 Once scale has formed in the boiler and pipe network, it can only be removed by the use of specific acidic descaling chemicals.